-After collecting ranges as described in Collect Ranges, propose and apply data types for objects in your model based on the collected ideal ranges.
+After collecting ranges as described in Collect Ranges, propose and apply data types for objects in your model based on the collected ideal ranges stored in the baseline run.
 The Fixed-Point Tool proposes a data type for all objects in the system under design whose Lock output data type setting against changes by the fixed-point tools parameter is cleared.

-In the Convert Data Types section of the toolstrip, under the Settings menu, configure the settings that the Fixed-Point Tool uses to generate data type proposals for objects in your system under design.
+In the Convert section of the toolstrip, under the Settings menu, configure the settings that the Fixed-Point Tool uses to generate data type proposals for objects in your system under design.

 Select whether to propose fraction lengths or word lengths for objects in the system under design.

 |Propose signedness||Select whether to use the collected range information to propose signedness.|

 |Safety margin for simulation min/max (%)||Specify a safety margin to apply to collected simulation ranges.
 The Fixed-Point Tool will add the specified amount to the collected ranges and base proposals on this larger range.
 The default value for this setting is two percent.|

 |Convert to Fixed Point||Convert double/single types||Select whether to generate proposals for results that currently specify a double or single data type.|

 |Convert inherited types||Select whether to generate data type proposals for results that currently specify an inherited data type.|

 |Default word length||Select the default word length to use for proposals.
 This setting is enabled